uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Installing Linux in a Windows Virtual Machine.md

   ![Virtual Drive Configuration](/Assets/Images/VMConfig01.png)

   Now, hit '**Create**' and your new VM will be initiallized.
-You should see a windows that looks like this:
+You should see a window that looks like this:

   ![Initialized VM](/Assets/Images/InitializedVM.png)